5th November 2020

 St John & St Elizabeth Hospital is not affected by the latest government lockdown, we are open and our services are fully operational throughout the Hospital.
 Bupa have recognised our Hospital as a COVID-19 green zone, complying with the UK guidance on COVID-19 infection control standards and other patient safety standards.
 We are doing everything we can to ensure that the Hospital is a safe place to visit.

-We will ensure this page is regularly updated as the situation with COVID-19 (known as Coronavirus) continues to develop.
-If you think you might have Coronavirus, please follow the UK Chief Medical Officer’s guidance – stay indoors and contact NHS 111.
+We will ensure this page is regularly updated as the situation with COVID-19 continues to develop.
+If you think you might have Coronavirus, please do not visit the Hospital, and contact Track and Trace .

 The Hospital Management Team is meeting regularly to look at the impact of COVID-19 on the Hospital and the Hospice, to support staff and keep patients safe.
 We are particularly fortunate to have Consultant Microbiologists that work within Public Health England and the National Office at Guys & St Thomas’ to advise and support the Hospital as well as a strengthened infection control team.

-We will ensure this page is regularly updated as the situation with COVID-19 (known as Coronavirus) continues to develop.
-If you or a member of your family has any flu like symptoms, please follow Public Health England guidance by self isolating and visiting NHS 111 online.
+We will ensure this page is regularly updated as the situation with COVID-19 continues to develop.

 Public Health England (PHE) has outlined the symptoms of Coronavirus as follows:

 - Temperature over 37.5 degrees Celsius (you feel hot to touch on your back or chest)

 - A new, continuous cough

 - A loss or change to your smell or taste